 - 1. ex-ante baseline (50% cost incentive rate): this would be an ex-ante allowance with the current cost incentive mechanism.
 We would signal as part of our approach that we are strongly minded to retain the current balance of risk sharing associated with this mechanism. - 2. ex-ante baseline (lower cost incentive rate): this would be an ex-ante allowance with cost incentive mechanism.
 We would signal as part of our approach that we are strongly minded to lower the current balance of risk sharing associated with this mechanism. - 3.
 Remuneration up to approved cap with indicative baseline: this method would be more akin to the regulatory approval process we use today during the price control period.
 But instead, it would be set and applied at the price control review.
-It would involve setting: - an approved cap on the level of expenditure that is to be remunerated under the price control, with SONI remunerated for actual spend up to this amount.21. - an indicative baseline, set at the price control review, representing a central forecast or benchmark for what SONI might spend. - the difference between the cap and the indicative baseline would represent an allowance for contingency. - SONI's performance against the indicative baseline would provide information on its performance in terms of cost efficiency. - but unlike the current approach, this would not be used mechanistically and in isolation to provide financial rewards and penalties for SONI. - instead this could feed into a broad evaluative performance incentive scheme which provides for potential financial upside as well as downside according to cost/efficiency performance. - we would not expect SONI to go beyond the approved cap, but the overall price control framework could allow the UR to make upward adjustments to the approved cap during the price control period.22
+It would involve setting:

+- an approved cap on the level of expenditure that is to be remunerated under the price control, with SONI remunerated for actual spend up to this amount.22. - an indicative baseline, set at the price control review, representing a central forecast or benchmark for what SONI might spend. - the difference between the cap and the indicative baseline would represent an allowance for contingency. - SONI's performance against the indicative baseline would provide information on its performance in terms of cost efficiency. - but unlike the current approach, this would not be used mechanistically and in isolation to provide financial rewards and penalties for SONI. - instead this could feed into a broad evaluative performance incentive scheme which provides for potential financial upside as well as downside according to cost/efficiency performance. - we would not expect SONI to go beyond the approved cap, but the overall price control framework could allow the UR to make upward adjustments to the approved cap during the price control period.23 - 4.
+Cost recovery without cap: under this structure, SONI would recover costs actually incurred (excluding any DIWE24) without being subject to any cap.
+There could be potential for other regulatory provisions to encourage efficiency (e.g. transparency initiatives; expert review on an advisory basis).